Published: May 2020 | Updated: October 2022

 In the Thoroughbred racing world, these schedules are tighter than they are in most corners of the performance horse industry, though some breed shows and disciplines with futurities also favor a foal born early in the year.

 “Every Thoroughbred has its birthday on Jan.
-1 in North America, or every Thoroughbred that’s registered with The Jockey Club,” says Dr. Keith Latson, an equine surgeon and co-founder and director of operations at FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.
+1 in North America, or every Thoroughbred that’s registered with The Jockey Club,” says Dr. Keith Latson, an equine surgeon and co-founder of FullBucket Health.

-Veterinarians and horse owners in the Southern Hemisphere have the same time restriction breeding mares but in reverse seasons.
+Veterinarians and horse owners in the Southern Hemisphere have the same time restrictions in breeding mares but in reverse seasons.

 Breeders not preparing for racing or futurities, on the other hand, have more time to accommodate perhaps the trickiest requirement for successful breeding: The mare must be cycling—something she doesn’t do year-round.

 Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, explains what happens to the mare’s cycle heading into fall each year: